jhonsfran1165/docs_sigax/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SIGAX DOCS's documentation!
+Bienvenido a la documentación de SIGAX
 ======================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Contenido:

-Indices and tables
+Índices y Tablas
 ==================

 * :ref:`genindex`